libretro/neocd_libretro/README.md

 ### Required BIOS Files

 To function NeoCD need a BIOS from a Front Loading, Top Loading or CDZ machine.
 The BIOS files should be installed in a `neocd` folder under RetroArch's system folder.

+The hashes are given to help you verify the files have not been tampered with, the emulator doesn't verify them.

 The needed files are: